KenKundert/sshconfig/README.rst

    restrictions).
 In this way you can hard code your host names in applications such as Mercurial or Git, and they automatically adapt to your existing network.
+#.
+The entire application, including the configuration files, are Python code,
+   so you have considerable freedom to change the configuration based on things like the name of the machine or the user when generating the SSH config file.

 Trivial Configuration
 ---------------------